MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 ---
 # Create Users According to Licenses

-This article describes how administrators create users and define who can sign in to [!INCLUDE[prod_short](includes/prod_short.md)], and which permissions are given to different user types according to the licenses.
+This article describes how administrators add users and define who can sign in to [!INCLUDE[prod_short](includes/prod_short.md)], and which permissions are given to different user types according to the licenses.

-When you create users in [!INCLUDE[prod_short](includes/prod_short.md)] you can assign specific permissions to them through permission sets and organize users in user groups.
+When you create users in [!INCLUDE[prod_short](includes/prod_short.md)], you can assign specific permissions to them through permission sets and user groups.
 User groups make it easier to manage permissions for multiple users at the same time.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 For more information about the different types of licenses and how licensing works in [!INCLUDE[prod_short](includes/prod_short.md)], [download the Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544).

 > [!NOTE]
 > The process of managing users and licenses varies depending on whether [!INCLUDE[prod_short](includes/prod_short.md)] is deployed online or on-premises.
 For [!INCLUDE [prod_short](includes/prod_short.md)] online, you must add users from Microsoft 365.
 In on-premises deployments, you can create, edit, and delete users directly.

-## Managing Users and Licenses in Online Deployments
+## Manage users and licenses in online tenants

-In the online version of [!INCLUDE[prod_short](includes/prod_short.md)], the number of users is defined by the subscription and added to your tenant in the Microsoft Partner Center, typically by your Microsoft partner.
+In [!INCLUDE[prod_short](includes/prod_short.md)] online, the number of users is defined by the subscription and added to your tenant in the Microsoft Partner Center, typically by your Microsoft partner.
 For more information, see [Add a new customer](/partner-center/add-a-new-customer) and [Create, suspend, or cancel customer subscriptions](/partner-center/create-a-new-subscription) in the Microsoft Partner Center help.

 To define who can sign in to [!INCLUDE[prod_short](includes/prod_short.md)], you must assign product licenses to users according to the roles that they will perform in [!INCLUDE[prod_short](includes/prod_short.md)].
 This can be done in the following ways: